felwal/felwal.github.io/content/projects/spotify-librarian.md

 ### Ape Intelligence

-I am a bit critical of the challenge starting with a specific technology (AI) rather than from an actual problem.
-I have tried to use the tactic of "designing affordances subversively"[^resistance] to blend in some critical ideas, going against the financial interests of using as much AI as possible for everything.
+I am a bit critical of the challenge starting with a specific technology (AI) rather than from an actual problem – because AI has costs.

-Because AI has costs.
 The design tries to challenge the cornucopian paradigm by being ephemeral, making some of the material costs visible, and possibly making the user reconsider if they really need AI-recommendations right now.[^cornucopia] I also think there is something we lose when being served everything we want all the time, automatic and perfectly tailored.
 The Librarian has a life of their own and doesn't only exist to please the user.

 ### Music bananas